 – Jennifer Cover, President and CEO, WoodWorks, Testimony to the Committee on Energy and Natural Resources, United States Senate

-Crescent Real Estate has found that sustainable architecture, including buildings with a lighter carbon footprint, appeals to a wide range of tenants.
-Working with Oz Architecture, KL&A Engineers & Builders, and Adolfson & Peterson Construction, Crescent made sustainability a priority for Platte Fifteen, a five-story CLT office building in Denver.
-It’s one of the first projects to have both a case study on its design and construction and an in-depth LCA.
+Crescent Real Estate has found that sustainable architecture, including buildings with a lower carbon impact, appeals to a wide range of tenants.
+Working with OZ Architecture, KL&A Engineers & Builders, and Adolfson & Peterson Construction, Crescent made sustainability a priority for Platte Fifteen, a five-story CLT office building in Denver.
+In addition to a technical case study on its design and construction, this project also has an in-depth life cycle assessment (LCA) report.

-In terms of operating energy, wood has the advantage of low thermal conductivity compared to steel and concrete.1 As a result, wood buildings are easy to insulate to high standards.
+In terms of operating energy, wood has the advantage of low thermal conductivity compared to steel and concrete.5 As a result, wood buildings are easy to insulate to high standards.

-While any wood structural system can be designed to achieve a tight building envelope, the precise manufacturing of mass timber systems can provide exceptional air tightness.
-(The added aspect of dimensional stability also ensures that the building remains airtight over time.)
-Wood is also proving to be a good choice for designers who want to meet the Passive House (Passivhaus) standard or create net-zero energy or net-zero carbon buildings.
+While any structural system can be designed to achieve a tight building envelope, the precise manufacturing of mass timber systems can provide exceptional air tightness.
+Wood is also proving to be a good choice for designers who want to meet the Passive House (Passivhaus) standard or create net-zero operational energy buildings.
 Read about 11 E Lenox in Boston, a seven-story mass timber Passive House project from design-build firm Haycon and Monte French Design Studio.

-Because many factors have a greater influence on energy efficiency than the choice of structural material, a more relevant point for many designers is that wood building systems have low embodied carbon—i.e., greenhouse gases emitted during the manufacture of materials and construction of buildings.
-LCA studies consistently show that wood outperforms other materials in this area.2
+Because many factors have a greater influence on energy efficiency than the choice of structural material, a more relevant point for many building designers is that wood building systems have low embodied carbon.
+LCA studies consistently show that wood outperforms other materials in this area.6,7